neosrc1/cryo-docs/docs/source/items/tools/oem.rst

     The O.E.M., being a starter tool, cannot break or be discarded unless you have a duplicate of it in your inventory.

 .. note::
-    In a pinch, the O.E.M. will deal more damage than your bare fists.
+    In a pinch, the O.E.M. will deal more damage to your :ref:`enemies <enemies>` than your bare fists will.